Christmas Markets in Germany: 20 Best Markets to Visit

 16) Leipzig

-Leipzig offers one of the biggest Christmas markets in Germany, stretching across Marktplatz and into the surrounding streets of the historic centre.
-This market is known for its extensive range, covering everything from traditional crafts to international specialities.
+Leipzig is home to one of the largest Christmas markets in Germany, sprawling across Marktplatz and into the surrounding streets of the historic centre.
+The market is known for its impressive range of goods, from traditional handicrafts to international specialities.

-A unique experience is visiting the Finnish Christmas market, where you can try traditional elk sausages and hot liqueur.
+A unique experience is a visit to the Finnish Christmas market, where you can try traditional elk sausages and hot liqueur.

 Christmas markets Leipzig